 This program provides an opportunity for advanced studies and continuing professional development in one of the areas listed below.
 The program is designed for those holding a teaching license.
 For persons without initial teaching licensure, the Teaching and Learning option (below) is available as a post-baccalaureate initial licensure program, with an option to also complete a master's degree.
 Additional undergraduate coursework in the area of endorsement may also be required prior to admission to the teacher education program.
 The Teaching and Learning option is not available to persons who hold an initial teaching license.
+Students should see the graduate coordinator for a specific listing of required courses.

 Required: Hours

-EDUC 6450 Issues in Comparative Education
+EDUC 6400 Social/Cultural Foundations in Education3

 EDUC 6800 Seminar on Teaching Effectiveness

-EDUC 6500 Seminar on Curriculum Improvement and
+EDUC 6500 Seminar on Curriculum Improvement

-Construction
+and Construction

 EDUC 5200 Evaluation of Teaching and Learning

 EDUC 5150 The Reflective Practitioner

 SPED 6550 Advanced Studies in Special Education

 EDUC 5611 Education Computer Applications

 Select One Research Plan:

 Plan I EDUC 5000 Research in Education

-Plan II EDUC 5000 and EDUC 5950 Research Paper
+Plan II EDUC 5000 and EDUC 5950 Research Paper6

 Plan III EDUC 5000 and EDUC 5990 Thesis9

-Specialty Areas: Select six graduate hours from one specialty
+Specialty Areas: Select two courses (6 hours) from one specialty

 area in consultation with graduate committee.

 Early Childhood

 English/Communication

 Health and Physical Education

 Language Arts/Reading

 Mathematics

-Music

-Science

-Social Studies

-Teaching and Learning (initial licensure only)

-Total Specialization: